 All types of companies, whether small, mid-size, or enterprise, are likely to explore a potential merger and acquisition (M&A) transaction at some point in their lifespans.
-This could be as potential buyer or a potential seller.
-A main focus in most M&A transactions involves conducting intellectual property (IP) due diligence, including patent due diligence in order to properly assess risk involved in the potential transaction.
+This could be a potential buyer or a potential seller.
+A main focus in most M&A transactions involves conducting intellectual property (IP) due diligence, including patent due diligence in order to properly assess the risk involved in the potential transaction.

 From the perspective of a potential buyer, some important considerations when reviewing a target’s intellectual property portfolio include the following:

-How well do the target’s intellectual property assets (e.g. issued patents, pending patent applications, registered trademarks, pending trademark applications, copyrights, trade secrets, etc.) correspond to the most important products/services of the target and to those of the potential buyer.
+How well do the target’s intellectual property assets (e.g. issued patents, pending patent applications, registered trademarks, pending trademark applications, copyrights, trade secrets, etc.) correspond to the most important products/services of the target and to those of the potential buyer?